rohan843/cybersecurity-notes/README.md

 Security teams also maintain and improve business productivity, by establishing business continuity plans.
 This allows employees to do their jobs even in the case of an event such as a data breach.

 Upholding security reduces expenses because of downtime, breaches and fines.
 It also helps in maintaining brand trust.

+### Common Terms

+1. **Compliance**: The process of adhering to internal standards and external regulations.
+It enables organizations to avoid fines and security breaches.
+2. **Security Frameworks**: These are guidelines used for building plans to help mitigate risks and threats to data and privacy.
+3.